Next

 By hitting the gong, Carlsen officially closed the tournament.
 Photo: Maria Emelianova.

-Peter Doggers
+by Peter Doggers